 Contrary to standard emails, a follow-up email requires some distinctive guidelines and a distinctive style that, if poorly employed, could cost you dearly.
 It is necessary to keep in mind that these emails depend more on the way they are written than on the content.
 Your potential partners or clients receive dozens of follow-up emails every day, most of the time they are not dissimilar from one another, and if yours does not stand out from the crowd, you can consider yourself forgotten.

 How to write a successful follow-up email?
-Let’s check these examples and look at their features.
+Let’s check these five examples and look at their features.

 5 Email Templates for Follow-Up Emails